Care Management at Home

 Most people will tell you they want to remain in their homes until the day they die.
 This is commonly referred to as aging in place.

-We partner with the client and their decision maker, establish the team, coordinate the services, monitor for emerging needs, anticipate and plan for next steps, and focus on what makes the client happy.
+We partner with the client and their decision-maker, establish the team, coordinate the services, monitor for emerging needs, anticipate and plan for the next steps, and focus on what makes the client happy.

 We address all the details.

 We manage the details of aging in place.
 We take clients to physician appointments, provide medication management, and connect the client to needed resources.
 We do this as a partner with the client and family or authorized decision-maker.
 Most of all we are advocates.